hfboyce/tableau_course/_sources/lessons/tableau1.md

 ## csv, excel, etc.

-In addition to Tableau connecting to a server, there are a multitude of files types Tableau can upload.
-The major types are CSVs, excel files, json files etc. to upload, we can simple use the ***More...*** under the "To a File" heading.
+In addition to Tableau connecting to a server, there are a multitude of file types Tableau can upload.
+The major types are CSVs, excel files, JSON files etc. to upload, we can simply use the ***More...*** under the "To a File" heading.

 <img src="imgs/more.png"  width = "85%" alt="404 image" />